apache/paimon/docs/content/flink/procedures.md

             <li>options(optional): additional dynamic options of the table.</li>
             <li>where(optional): partition predicate(Can't be used together with "partitions").
 Note: as where is a keyword,a pair of backticks need to add around like `where`.</li>
             <li>partition_idle_time(optional): this is used to do a full compaction for partition which had not received any new data for 'partition_idle_time'.
 And only these partitions will be compacted.
 This argument can not be used with order compact.</li>
+            <li>compact_strategy(optional): this determines how to pick files to be merged, the default is determined by the runtime execution mode. 'full' strategy only supports batch mode.
+All files will be selected for merging. 'minor' strategy: Pick the set of files that need to be merged based on specified conditions.</li>
       </td>
       <td>
          -- use partition filter <br/>